 - Pesticides and herbicides, which may come from farming, urban stormwater runoff, and home or business use.

 - Organic contaminants, including synthetic and volatile organic chemicals, which are the by-products of industrial processes and the water disinfection process, and may also come from gas stations, urban stormwater runoff, and septic systems.

 - Radioactive contaminants, which may come from natural or man-made deposits.

 Drinking water quality is determined through microbiological and chemical testing for these contaminants.
-The DWPA establishes testing methods and monitoring requirements that water purveyors must follow.
-The City’s water quality sampling and testing program goes far beyond what the DWPA requires as a minimum.
+The DWPR establishes testing methods and monitoring requirements that water purveyors must follow.
+The City’s water quality sampling and testing program goes far beyond what the DWPR requires as a minimum.